sara-nl/clouddocs/general-start.markdown

 > **NOTE**
 >
-> The `Apps` options contains  a collection of so-called _appliances_ maintained by the HPC Cloud team.
+> The `Apps` option contains  a collection of so-called _appliances_ maintained by the HPC Cloud team.
 It is a handy way to import, from within the well-known UI, useful images that are ready to use.
 More information about the [_appliances_ configuration is available](appliances-configuration).
 There is also an OpenNebula marketplace, publicly available on the OpenNebula website, and anybody can contribute their _appliances_ to it.

 Import the appliance by following these steps: